We regularly release short films and recordings of our live webinars and Froebel Trust events.

 This seminar shares data and early findings of the Listening-2 collaborative research project between Manchester Metropolitan University and Martenscroft Nursery School and Children’s Centre, which has been funded by the Froebel Trust.

 The seminar provides the researchers and participants of the project an opportunity to profile the potential of collaborative viewing of slow-motion video clips as a way for parents and early years practitioners to ‘tune into’ children they care for.
 It is also an opportunity to highlight the particular significance of Manchester historically in promoting Froebelian pedagogies.

 The session includes an introduction to Froebel’s thinking with a focus on his concepts of “living with children”, unfoldment, and the interconnectedness of body and mind.

-Froebel Short Courses - Impact at Linden Tree Nursery Schools, June 2020
+Froebel Short Courses - Impact at Linden Tree Nursery Schools (recorded June 2020)

 Head of Linden Tree Nursery Schools, Holli Williams explains the differences that the Froebel Short Courses have made to the settings she leads in London.
 Holli shared her experiences with fellow Trustees and staff of the Froebel Trust during a virtual meeting, held in April 2020.